Vegetable fats – a possible culprit

 |Kale, raw||39,550 mcg|

 Nutritional supplements for AMD

-(NOTE: where anti-coagulant, blood thinning medications are being taken, vitamin E, ginkgo biloba and essential fatty acids, which naturally thin the blood, are contra-indicated.)
+(NOTE: where anti-coagulant, blood thinning medications are being taken, vitamin E, ginkgo biloba and Essential Fatty Acids (EFAs) are fats that must be taken in through the diet as they cannot be made by the body.
+Both omega-3 and…, which naturally thin the blood, are contra-indicated.)

 What else can you to do to avoid AMD?

 • Lutein supplements in a sublingual form sprayed under the tongue have a 100% take-up compared with only 10% from tablet form.

 • Electrical stimulation, which encourages cellular regeneration, applies a microcurrent stimulator (MCS) to acupressure points around the eyes.

 This treatment has produced much interest since Sam Snead, the retired professional golfer, had a series of MCS treatments which improved his vision, which had been weakened by MD.
 Dr John Jarding treated 35 macular degeneration patients with a controlled microcurrent and all subjects reported vision improvements.
 For more information about products and training, see www.dovehealth.com.